maxix63/sf_data_science/Project_0/README.md

 ### What case do we solve?
-It needs to make a programm, which are guessing a number with a minimum number of attempts(less then 20).
+It needs to make a programm, which are guessing a number with a minimum number of attempts.

 **Conditions:**
-- AI guess a number from 1 to 100, and our programm has to guess it.
+- AI guesses a number from 1 to 100, and our programm has to guess it.
 - The algorithm takes into account information about whether the random number is more or less than what we need.

 **Quality metric **
 Results are measured by the average number of attempts at 1000 repetitions.
-It should be less then 20.
+It should be less then 20 on average.

 **What we practice**
 We learn how to write a good code on python